The Dunphy Show: Debut

 The Dunphy Show made its debut at 9:00 p.m. on 5 September 2003 for an initial run of thirty programmes.
 The opening set of guests included former footballer Páidí Ó Sé, author Candace Bushnell, journalist Robert Fisk, jockey Kieren Fallon and Huey Morgan from the Fun Loving Criminals, while the musical guests were Joe Dolan and his band, and singer-songwriter Paul Brady.
 The opening programme received relatively good reviews, with Shane Hegarty of The Irish Times stating that "while there was little of the controversial Dunphy on show, there remained a real edge about the TV3 host.
 Ding, ding.
 End of round one.
 Kenny should be worried, Dunphy should be happy."

 Cancellation

 The first edition of The Dunphy Show attracted a total audience of 342,000.
 The first three shows attracted an average total audience of 260,000 compared to 615,000 for The Late Late Show, however, the numbers tuning in for the third edition of Dunphy's chat show fell to 157,000.
 In November it was announced that the show would be going off-air for a six-week break at Christmas due to commercial reasons and for contractual reasons with Dunphy.
 This was viewed in some media circles as an indication that the show was failing and it came in for some harsher criticism after a promising start.
 On 5 December 2003, exactly three months to the day since the show began, TV3 announced that it was cancelling The Dunphy Show.

-The Dunphy Show was broadcast for the last time on 12 December 2003.
-The final segment featured Dunphy thanking his production team and the viewers and, in a nod to the show's theme tune and the battle with The Late Late Show, Dunphy's final words were "I fought the law, and the law won".